Firas-Al-Azizy/php-web-app/README.md

+1.create the mysql database.
-create the mysql database add users table and remeber to change the password and username of mysql server run the script in /db to create table for you
+2.to add users table run the script in /db to create table for you.
+3.remeber to change the password and username of mysql server from includes/db.inc.php.